GluuFederation/docs-casa-prod/docs/source/administration/installation.md

 **Important notes:**

 - Account for **1GB of additional RAM** than you use in a standard CE installation.
-See [Gluu Server system requirements](https://gluu.org/docs/ce/4.0/installation-guide/#system-requirements)
+See [Gluu Server system requirements](https://gluu.org/docs/ce/4.1/installation-guide/#system-requirements)

 - It is required your installation was configured to use a FQDN for hostname, not an IP address

 - Apache and oxAuth are required components

-- Casa requires [oxd](https://gluu.org/docs/oxd) 4.0 or later to operate.
+- Casa requires [oxd](https://gluu.org/docs/oxd) 4.x to operate.
 Ideally you would use a ready-to-use external oxd server (its location is prompted upon installation); if you don't have such a server, one will be installed for you locally.

 ## Finish setup